Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Model and Framework

 \subsection{Simulation Costs}

-In the development of simulation algorithms that satisfy certain optimality guarantee, especially for large-scale problems, the performance of different algorithms can be compared based on the their computational costs to achieve the same optimality guarantee.
-We take the view that the simulation cost of generating replications of $F(x,\xi_x)$ is the dominant contributor to the computational cost associated with a simulation algorithm.
+In the development of simulation-optimization algorithms that satisfy \revisee{a} certain optimality guarantee, especially for large-scale problems, the performance of different algorithms can be compared based on the their computational costs to achieve the same optimality guarantee.
+We take the view that the simulation cost of generating replications of $F(x,\xi_x)$ is the dominant contributor to the computational cost associated with a simulation-optimization algorithm.
 See also \cite{luo2017fully}, \cite{nietal17}, and \cite{mahen17b}.
-Therefore, we quantify the computational cost as the total number of evaluations of $F(x,\xi_x)$ at different $x$. {In some simulation problems but not all, we may also have access to noisy and possibly biased estimates of $f(\cdot)$ near point $x$ along with an evaluation of $F(x,\xi_x)$.
-The simulation cost in this case is discussed in Section \ref{sec:first-order}.} For all simulation algorithms proposed in this paper, we analyze and provide upper bounds on the expected simulation cost to achieve a certain optimality guarantee.
-Note that these upper bounds do not rely on the specific structure of the selection problem in addition to convexity.
-The benefits of this simulation cost analysis are three folds.
-First, the expected simulation cost serves as a measurement to compare different algorithms.
-Second, the upper bounds on expected simulation costs provide insights on how the computational cost depends on the scale and dimension of the problem.
-On the other hand, understanding the expected simulation costs can provide information to facilitate the setup of parallel procedures for large-scale problems.
+Therefore, we quantify the computational cost as the total number of evaluations of $F(x,\xi_x)$ for all $x\in\mathcal{X}$. {In some simulation problems but not all, we may also have access to noisy and possibly biased estimates of $f(\cdot)$ near point $x$ along with an evaluation of $F(x,\xi_x)$.
+The simulation cost in this case is discussed in Section \ref{sec:first-order}.} For all simulation-optimization algorithms proposed in this paper, we provide upper bounds on the expected simulation cost to achieve a certain optimality guarantee.
+Note that these upper bounds do not rely on the specific structure of the problem in addition to convexity.
+The expected simulation cost serves as a measurement to compare different algorithms and provide insights on how the computational cost depends on the scale and dimension of the problem.

 Now, we define the expected simulation cost for a given set of models $\mathcal{M}$ and given optimality guarantee $\mathcal{O}$. \begin{definition} Given the optimality guarantee $\mathcal{O}$ and a set of models $\mathcal{M}$, the \textbf{expected simulation cost} is defined as